-Applications for the 2017-18 Sport and Recreation Grants Program are now closed.
+Applications for round two of the 2017-18 Sport and Recreation Grants Program open 1 February 2018, closes 28 February.

 Council recognises the valuable contribution the sport and recreation community makes in supporting the healthy and active lifestyle we enjoy within the Scenic Rim.
 As part of Council's commitment to assist and improve the viability of our clubs, we are inviting not-for-profit sport and recreation organisations to apply for funding from the Sport and Recreation Grants Program.
 Eligible projects include minor infrastructure or facility improvements and minor capital projects.

 Please be advised that the guidelines are reviewed annually to ensure the program continues to meet the needs of our sport and recreation community.

 Sport and Recreation Grants Application Form

 Sport and Recreation Grants Application Form - Word Document

 Sport and Recreation Grants Acquittal Form - Word Document